Abditus0/VMware-to-Hyper-V-VM-Migration/README.md

 I needed to migrate a VM and the existing guides got me 80% of the way there.
 The last 20% (BitLocker, PIN reset, the Generation 2 boot issues) was a rabbit hole I had to figure out on my own.
 Once I had it working, I wrote it down so the next migration takes 30 minutes instead of half a day.

-Now this is my reference for any VMware to Hyper-V move.
-If someone else uses it and skips the same dead ends I hit, even better.